cheshire137/competiwatch/README.md

 ```

 Once an account is marked as an admin, a new 'Admin' link will appear when they sign in using
 that account.
-You must sign in as the admin account, you can't sign in as one of the linked
+You must sign in as the admin account, you can't sign in as one of its linked
-accounts tied to the same user.
+accounts.

 ## Thanks